 The most important piece of kitchen display system hardware is the screen itself.
 In some cases, you can use mobile touchscreen tablets like iPads as your kitchen display.
-One of the biggest benefits of using a mobile tablet is that installation is relatively quick and can be as simple as setting up a tablet stand.
+A tablet display works with virtually any commercial kitchen layout because the installation is relatively quick and can be as simple as setting up a tablet stand.

 In other cases, you might opt for a larger, no-touch LCD screen for your specific kitchen setup.
 In this case, you’ll likely need to install these screens directly in your kitchen, which comes at an added cost.
 If you’re choosing a no-touch kitchen display screen or multiple kitchen screens, think carefully about where you’ll be mounting the system and what size you need to ensure full visibility.

 In addition to the kitchen screens themselves, most kitchen display systems also include peripheral hardware, such as: